Advertiser disclosure

 When to start taking the ACT

-The best possible option is to start taking practice ACTs as early as possible.
+Knowing when to start taking standardized tests is often the hardest part.
+We recommend students start taking practice ACTs as early as possible.
 This way, you can get a picture of your strengths and weaknesses early on.
 You’ll have more time to create a learning plan with yourself or your tutor.
+Make sure you know when all the ACT test dates are as well, so that you can create an accurate picture of your timeline.

 Will my score improve?

-While it’s impossible to be sure whether your score will improve, you can rest assured that it can’t decline.
+While it’s impossible to be sure whether your score will improve, colleges will always consider your highest score.
 You always have the option of submitting your best score.
 Furthermore, there is a good chance that your score will improve if you use your previous results to focus your studying.
 If you know what you need to work on it and you put in the time, you should perform better.

 Related: Advice for low test takers